-TIP You can get a better overview by entering part of the report name into the Report text box.
+TIP You can get a better overview by entering part of the report name into the Title Filter text box.

-- 6 If you like, change the title of the report by changing the text in the Widget Title text box. - 7 If the selected report uses runtime parameters, click on the Parameter tab and select the parameters for the report. - 8 Click on the Report Style tab to select the style for the report.
+- 8 If you like, change the title of the report by changing the text in the Widget Title text box. - 9 If the selected report uses runtime parameters, see chapter "Using Reports with Runtime Parameters" on page 66. - 10 Select the Report Style tab to select the style for the report. - 11 Click Save.

-9 Click on Save.